Room at the Top (1958 film): Production

 Producer James Woolf bought the film rights to Braine's novel, originally intending to cast Stewart Granger as Joe and Jean Simmons as Susan.
 Vivien Leigh was originally offered the part of Alice.
-Woolf hired Clayton as director after seeing The Bespoke Overcoat, an Academy-Award-winning short film that was produced and distributed by companies founded by the Woolf brothers.
+Woolf hired Clayton as director after seeing The Bespoke Overcoat, an Academy Award-winning short film that was produced and distributed by companies founded by the Woolf brothers.

 Shooting

 For the production, in addition to filming on sets at Shepperton Studios in Surrey, there was extensive location-shooting in Halifax, Yorkshire, which stood in for the fictional towns of Warnley and Dufton.
 Greystones, a large mansion in the Savile Park area of Halifax, was used as the location for exterior scenes of the Brown family mansion; Halifax railway station doubled as Warnley Station in the film; and Halifax Town Hall was used as the Warnley Town Hall.
 The wedding was filmed at All Souls church, Boothtown, Halifax.
 Some scenes were also filmed in Bradford, notably the one in which Joe travels on a bus and spots Susan in a lingerie shop and those outside the amateur dramatics theatre.

+Freddie Francis says John Woolf wanted to fire Francis during filming but Clayton refused.

 Reception

+The film was critically acclaimed.
+Reviewing the movie for The New York Times, Abraham Weiler praised Braine's novel, which he compared favourably to John Osborne's Look Back in Anger, and noted the depth of Harvey's, Signoret's, and Sears's portrayals, concluding that the movie "may be basically cheerless and somber, but it has a strikingly effective view."

-The film was critically acclaimed and marked the beginning of Jack Clayton's career as an important director.
+Room at the Top marked the beginning of Jack Clayton's career as an important director.
 It was the third most popular film at the British box office in 1959 (after Carry On Nurse and Inn of the Sixth Happiness), grossing $700,000.

 Room at the Top is seen as the first of the British New Wave of kitchen-sink-realism film dramas.
 It was followed by a sequel in 1965 titled Life at the Top.